 Following the devastating attack on Pearl Harbor in December 1941, Japan enjoyed almost six months of unchallenged dominance in the region.

-However, the United States was able to quickly rebuild its naval forces and force their enemies into battle again.
+However, the United States was able to quickly rebuild its naval strength and force their enemies into battle again.
 For the rest of 1942, three major sea battles turned the tide of the conflict.

-The first major Pacific Sea battle between the US and Japanese navies after Pearl Harbor occurred near Australia, in the Coral Sea.
+The first major Pacific sea battle between the US and Japanese navies after Pearl Harbor occurred near Australia, in the Coral Sea.

 Their main interest was to control Papua New Guinea.
-On the 3rd of May, the Japanese had landed troops at Tulagi in Papua New and sent their ships into the Coral Sea.
+On the 3rd of May, the Japanese had landed troops at Tulagi in Papua New Guinea and sent their ships into the Coral Sea.

-They were heading towards its capital city of Port Moresby, intending to support their troops in their attack.
+The ships were heading towards its capital city of Port Moresby, intending to support their troops in their attack.

 However, an American task force, which was comprised of US and one Australian ship, under the command of Admiral Frank Jack Fletcher was ready to intercept them.